cilium/cilium/Documentation/cmdref/cilium-agent.md

-      --cluster-id int                                          Unique identifier of the cluster --cluster-name string                                     Name of the cluster (default "default") --clustermesh-config string                               Path to the ClusterMesh configuration directory --cni-chaining-mode string                                Enable CNI chaining with the specified plugin --config string                                           Configuration file (default "$HOME/ciliumd.yaml")
+      --cluster-id int                                          Unique identifier of the cluster --cluster-name string                                     Name of the cluster (default "default") --clustermesh-config string                               Path to the ClusterMesh configuration directory --cni-chaining-mode string                                Enable CNI chaining with the specified plugin (default "none")
+      --cni-exclusive                                           Whether to remove other CNI configurations --cni-log-file string                                     Path where the CNI plugin should write logs (default "/var/run/cilium/cilium-cni.log")
+      --config string                                           Configuration file (default "$HOME/ciliumd.yaml")
       --config-dir string                                       Configuration directory that contains a file for each option --conntrack-gc-interval duration                          Overwrite the connection-tracking garbage collection interval